jumpie07/J-I-B/README.md

 ## Currently in Progress

-- reate Wiki
+- create Wiki
 - new function for warn system: see warns of specific user
 - Role-Selecter for getting roles fitted to own intrestings
+- music implementation

 ## To-Do

-- [ ] music implementation
 - [ ] Webboard for Admin (in Progress)
 - [ ] Mor logs for better Debuging